rogvc/learning-svelte/README.md

 # learning-svelte

-Repository containing all the code I used while learning Svelte.
+Repository containing all the code I generated while learning Svelte.
+Check each project direcotry for more!